julowe/coffeegrindsize-data/README.md

 ## Next Tests

 Hario Grinder 'cleaned' by using canned air to blow out small particles.
 Two samples below I assume will be very similar to above Sample #1.
-Any deviations ar emore likely from the smaller amounnt of beans ground and thus not testing my patience as much to seperate the grounds on the paper.
+Any deviations are more likely from the smaller amount of beans ground (and thus not testing my patience as much to better seperate the grounds on the paper).

-- [~] Grind a few beans with axis stabilizer installed
+- [ ] Grind a few beans with axis stabilizer installed
 - [ ] Grind a few beans without axis stabilizer installed

 Dissasemble Grind and clean ceramic parts well with Baking soda